-10.2 Opening image and video files
+17.2 Opening image and video files

-- 1. Push the image archive button L. This displays the Gallery with one or more folders. - 2.
+- 1. Push the image archive button .
+This displays the Gallery. - 2.
 Select a folder and push the navigation pad. - 3.
 Select the image or video clip you want to view and push the navigation pad. - 4.
 Do one or more of the following: - To view the previous/next image or video clip, push the navigation pad left/right. - To display a toolbar at the top of the screen, push the navigation pad.
 Do one or more of the following: